milanaryal/milanaryal.github.io/_posts/2015/2015-01-15-9-important-tips-for-better-site-seo-ranking.md

 date: 2015-01-15T15:49:57+05:45
 ---

+Every website owner wants his site to get better online visibility but it isn't that easy to have in practical sense as it sounds.
+What do you think proves helpful in this goal of yours?

+Online advertising can be one way out but SEO is a more dependable tool for your purpose and you can't miss it out even when you have already made investment in advertising.

+If you have best search engine optimisation tips at your hand, your better visibility dream turns into a reality.
+And not just this, you get most targeted visitors to your site getting you better conversion.

+Here you have 9 best known SEO tips exclusively for you!

 ### 1. Canonicalisation (well-structured URLs or .htaccess)

 Try to structure your site in a way that is easy to follow and create subfolders for large category items.
 Also make sure your URLs are easily read and have a set structure, preferably one without ampersands and using full hyphenated words as the url e.g http://www.mattcutts.com/blog/seo-advice-url-canonicalization/ (Good post by the way!).
 This not only helps the spiders to know what the page is about but it also helps the user and is a lot easier to remember.